vbrazo/interview-archives/README.md

 - What is an Android Runtime?
 - What is the difference between a regular bitmap and a nine-patch image?
 - What is a sticky broadcast?
 Give an example.
+- Explain the MVC architecture in Android
+- Explain the MVP architecture in Android
+- Explain the MVVM architecture in Android